PlaidCloud/docs/docs/source/plaidcloud/workspaces/organization.rst

 3) Check the "Create Users Automatically from Single Sign-On" box
 4) Choose the desired default workspace

 Use of this feature greatly simplifies member management as new members will automatically have access without any setup in PlaidCloud.
 Similarly, if members are removed from the single sign-on facility, they will no longer have access to PlaidCloud.

 .. todo:: Steps and screenshots to illustrate the process coming soon

 Allow Security Group Assignments from Single Sign-On
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If Single Sign-on is enabled, you can choose to pass a group association list along with the positive authentication message.
-The list's items will be used to assign a member to the specified groups and remove them from any not specified.
-This is an effective way to manage security group assignments through by using a central user management service such as Active Directory or other LDAP service.
+If Single Sign-on is enabled, you can choose to pass a group association list along with the positive authentication
+message.
+The list's items will be used to assign a member to the specified groups and remove them from any not
+specified.
+This is an effective way to manage security group assignments by using a central user management
+service such as Active Directory or other LDAP service.

-.. note:: If a member is marked as an administrators within a workspace, they will continue to have full access to that workspace regaurdless of the specic role they may be assigned through this automated procces.
+.. note:: If a member is marked as an administrators within a workspace, they will continue to have full access to
+that workspace regaurdless of the specic role they may be assigned through this automated procces.

 If this option is enabled, security roles will be assigned using the supplied list the next time members login.
+If
-If the option is disabled, existing members will retain their current security roles until updated manually within PlaidCloud.
+the option is disabled, existing members will retain their current security roles until updated manually within PlaidCloud.

 .. todo:: Steps and screenshots to illustrate the process coming soon

 Set Expiration of Members
 -------------------------

-If inactive members in PlaidCloud bothers you, members can be set for automatic removal from the organization after a
+If inactive members in PlaidCloud is not desired, members can be set for automatic removal from the organization after a
 specified period of inactivity using the expiration capabilities PlaidCloud offers.
 This automated removal of dormant
 members can be set as short as one day if desired.